Parents' guide to university

 Setting up a student bank account

 Getting your child set up with a student bank account will mean one less thing to organise while they're starting their studies.
-If they already have an account with us, they can upgrade to our student account.
+They can choose 1 of our 3 great offers to make student life just that little bit easier.
+Find out more about our student bank account.

 Empty nest syndrome